-If you’re like me, you want to know that you can solve most of your own problems, rather than depend on others to do it for you.
+If you’re like most folks, you want to know that you can solve most of your own problems, rather than depend on others to do it for you.
 So, our work provides you with a solid foundation for you to find what works best for you.
 My job is to help you see how you can solve problems using mindfulness (awareness that is free of various forms of brain-clutter like judgment, competitiveness, and resentment).
 Finding this new perspective, you are able to see what your strengths are, and know how to use them.
 And if you get stuck, I’ll be there to help you adapt your skills and try again.
 Remember, I won’t send you on a wild-goose chase when you are truly stuck; I’ll be more helpful than that.

 Cognitive-behavioral therapy (CBT)

 CBT theory says that your thoughts (cognitive) lead to behaviors (behavioral) that have results that shape both the unconscious and conscious mind.

 Mindfulness-based therapy involves learning how to be aware, or mindful, of your thoughts and feelings without negativity or drama.
 This allows you to see yourself and your situation from a more objective perspective where you can make more effective decisions about what will help you.
 Mindfulness is related to the “cognitive” part of Cognitive-Behavioral counseling but adds depth and clarity while removing judgment.